Click HERE to find and like us on Facebook.

 He became interested in issues related to governmental spending and budgets through Penn Pfiffner’s class “Free Markets, Free Peoples” at the Independence Institute.
 At a time when limited resources are forcing governments, businesses, and individuals to make difficult choices, it is important that those in positions of public trust make decisions responsibly.
 The TABOR Foundation and TABOR Committee serve an important oversight function by bringing budgetary issues to the attention of public officials, creating more transparency in decision-making, and holding officials and governmental agencies to account for their decisions.

-- Dana West, Internet Communications
+- Dana West, Technology & Communications

 - Dennis Polhill, Board member (TABOR Committee only)